Iron deficiency: Signs and symptoms

-Continued iron deficiency may progress to anemia and worsening fatigue.
-Thrombocytosis, or an elevated platelet count, can also result.
-A lack of sufficient iron levels in the blood is one reason that some people cannot donate blood.
+Continued iron deficiency may progress to anemia and progressive fatigue.
+Iron deficiency can also cause an elevated platelet count (thrombocytosis).
+Low iron levels in the blood may make some people ineligible to donate blood.

 Signs and symptoms in children

+Iron deficiency in children can progress slowly and the signs and symptoms may not be obvious.
+The most common symptom in children is appearing tired and pale.